-Primary Care: We have undertaken a number of projects looking at how we can improve consultations and health services for young people, and develop new youth friendly services and referral pathways, including the Teen Health Check and GP Champions projects.
+Primary Care: We have undertaken a number of projects looking at how we can improve consultations and health services for young people, and develop new youth friendly services and referral pathways.
+We work closely the Primary Care and Public Health team at their annual conference, chairing the strand of presentations on young people’s health.
+We are helping to promote a youth friendly approach to primary care networks.
+We often work directly with GPs to find ways to improve practice including the Teen Health Check and GP Champions projects.

 Secondary Care: AYPH works with a range of secondary care professionals, including the Royal College of Physicians’ Young Adults Steering Group and the Young People’s Health Special Interest Group (YPHSIG) of the Royal College of Paediatrics and Child Health.